Mjz86/C_colon/mcc.md

 floating point types with N bits.

- also , s stands for stable, as in , the floating point math is platform independent,  although slower.
+ also , s stands for stable, as in , the floating point math is platform independent,  although slower. however,  not having an s makes the float act as if it had the ffast math flag. for a cxx like behaviour one can still use cxx compat types , but using them is not recommended, for cross platform and  multiplayer games using the s floating point is recommended to not have issues from incompatible math. for single pc or performance critical code using s is optional.

 - `std::charN_t`: